RickStrahl/MarkdownMonster/SampleDocuments/SampleMarkdown.md

 ![Markdown Monster](https://markdownmonster.west-wind.com/Images/MarkdownMonster_Icon_128.png)

-You can embed images by pasting from the Clipboard (**ctrl-v**), using the @icon-image Image Dialog, or by dragging and dropping into the document from the the Folder Browser, or Explorer.
+You can embed images by pasting from the Clipboard using the @icon-image Image Dialog (**ctrl-v**) or inline Markdown embedding (**ctrl-shift-v**), or by dragging and dropping into the document from the the Folder Browser,  Windows Explorer or most Web Browsers.

 ### Block Quotes
 Block quotes are callouts that are great for adding notes or warnings into documentation.